MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 Microsegmentation – this group of users can access from these devices.
 Networking: physical, virtual; what traffic is allowed to flow. /

-Additional identity and network restrictions (dynamic trust-based and/or static rules)
+Additional identity and network restrictions (dynamic trust-based or static rules)

 Across SaaS/PaaS/IaaS
 Deploy on-premises network segmentation with many ingress/egress cloud micro-perimeters and some micro-segmentation